NoodleOfDeath/social-bio-bot/README.md

 // Import modules
 import 'dotenv/config';
 import { resolve } from 'path';
+import { exit } from 'process';
-import { IgCycleProfilePictureTask, IgDPSession } from '../src';
+import { IgCycleProfilePictureTask, IgDPSession } from 'instagram-dynamic-profile';

 const username: string = process.env.IG_USERNAME as string;
-if (!username)
+if (!username) {
   console.error(
-    'Missing IG_USERNAME environment variable in .env file.
-View README and/or .env.example file on how to fix this.', );
+    'Missing IG_USERNAME environment variable in .env file.\nView README and/or .env.example file on how to fix this.', );
+  exit();
+}
 const password: string = process.env.IG_PASSWORD as string;
-if (!password)
+if (!password) {
   console.error(
-    'Missing IG_PASSWORD environment variable in .env file.
-View README and/or .env.example file on how to fix this.', );
+    'Missing IG_PASSWORD environment variable in .env file.\nView README and/or .env.example file on how to fix this.', );
+  exit();
+}

 const session = new IgDPSession({
   username,